Jordan fails to win Speakership on first ballot

 The vote was 200 for Jordan, 212 for House Minority Leader Hakeem Jeffries (D-N.Y.), six for former Speaker Kevin McCarthy (R-Calif.) and seven for House Majority Leader Steve Scalise (R-La.).

+Jordan said that he wants to move to another vote on Tuesday, but it is not clear when it will be called.

-The House is now expected to head to a second ballot, setting the stage for another protracted race to win the gavel.
+The stage is set for another protracted race to win the gavel.
 In January, it took McCarthy 15 ballots over the course of four days to be elected to the top spot.

+Asked if there will be a second vote on Tuesday, Jordan told The Hill: “Oh, yeah.”
+Next steps, he said, include “listening to members.”

+“I felt like it was a good — that was a good start,” Jordan said.

 Tuesday marked exactly two weeks since eight Republicans joined with Democrats in ousting McCarthy from the Speakership, a historic vote that plunged the House into uncharted territory and brought legislative business in the chamber to a screeching halt.